rtablada/storyline/README.md

 ## Registering Plots With Storyline

 Now that we have our `CreateUsers` Plot, we need to register it with our Storyline instance.
-Here we will use the `addScenario` function to register our `create-users` plot to be run.
+Here we will use the `addPlot` function to register our `create-users` plot to be run.
 Then to run a registered plot, we will use the `run` method on our Storyline and pass in the plot name that we want to run.

 ```js